Epicalable/ComDash/README.md

 2. https://openweathermap.org/ : For ComDash To Get current Weather information For You And Display In WeatherCard.
    <img width="100" src="https://github.com/Epicalable/ComDash/assets/69076784/323996c8-f861-41b6-bae6-acaa7640039c"><img width="100" src="https://github.com/Epicalable/ComDash/assets/69076784/4179a4a7-d788-41a7-98fe-228f68709458"><img width="100" src="https://github.com/Epicalable/ComDash/assets/69076784/92b31037-6279-4df3-b5fb-3fbb474b98f8">

-3. https://unsplash.com/developers : For ComDash to get background wallpaper on different cities based on which city's weather users want to fetch.
-(Users do not need to subscribe to this as there is no api key and it's already bundeled into the code for you.)

    #### Where Do I Paste The APIs?
    <img width="100" src="https://github.com/Epicalable/ComDash/assets/69076784/a7414655-2c4d-4436-9652-8c659ecb967f">